About Me

 UConn Institute of Materials Science

 Atomic Force Microscopy (AFM) allows for measurements of certain properties of materials at nanometer scale.
 Nanomachining by Regressively Actuated Setpoint (NRASP) is a novel method that uses an AFM to precisely machine any pattern into the surface of the material.
 I designed and implemented the NRASP algorithm, which uses linear regression and gaussian smoothing to calculate and apply an optimal voltage to the material at different locations.
 In the process of interfacing with the AFM, I found a bug in its source code that had existed for over 10 years.
-The below images show how the surface of the material starts with a noisy topography and ends as a dinosaur with nanometer depth and lateral precision.
+This method is currently being used to reveal hidden properties of ferroelectric materials that vary with depth and location.